 Guandu Pier Introduction

-Guandu, originally named "Gandoumen," is situated against Guanyin Mountain and Datun Mountain, facing the Tamsui River, making it a strategically important port.
-In earlier times, pioneers entered northern Taiwan through Guandu Pier to cultivate the land, leading to the early development of Guandu.
-However, due to sedimentation at the mouths of the two rivers (Keelung River and Tamsui River), water transport gradually declined.
+Guandu, originally known as Gandoumen, is situated with Guanyin Mountain and Datun Mountain at its back, facing the Tamsui River, making it a strategically important port.
+Early settlers entered northern Taiwan through Guandu Pier for development, leading to early exploitation of the Guandu area.
+However, due to sedimentation at the river mouths of the Keelung River and Tamsui River, water transport gradually declined.
 Guandu Pier is located next to Guandu Nature Park and Guandu Temple.
-On weekends and at night, visitors can be seen strolling and resting around Guandu Pier, and many cyclists come from Bali via Guandu Bridge or from Tamsui.
-The scenic route makes it a great place for sightseeing.
+On weekends and at night, many visitors can be seen walking and resting around Guandu Pier.
+There are also many cyclists who come from Bali via the Guandu Bridge, or from Tamsui, enjoying the beautiful scenery along the way, making it an excellent spot for sightseeing.